-The Center was founded in 1971, an outgrowth of a media access program established by Ralph Hocking at Binghamton University in 1969; today, the Center continues to provide support and services to the media arts community.
+Fifty years later, the Center continues to provide support and services to the media arts community.

-- to encourage the creation of work using new electronic media technologies
+- To encourage the creation of work using new electronic media technologies

-- to encourage an informed appreciation of media art
+- To encourage an informed appreciation of media art

-- to help honor our independently created moving-image heritage by initiating projects and participating in partnerships which address the needs for research, education and preservation, and place independent works within a larger cultural context
+- To help honor our independently created moving-image heritage by initiating projects and participating in partnerships which address the needs for research, education and preservation, and place independent works within a larger cultural context

-Ralph Hocking, Director
+Ralph Hocking, Founder & Managing Director